schleuder/schleuder-website/docs/index.md

 ## Managing a list

-To create and manage lists you have two options: schleuder-web and SchleuderConf.
+To create and manage lists you have two options: schleuder-web and schleuder-cli.

 Both require a running `schleuder-api-daemon`.
 Please see [the previous section](#schleuder-api) on how to set that up.